codewitch-honey-crisis/htcw_mpm_parser/README.md

 A pull parser for reading multipart MIME data

-Requires very little memory.
+This is quite possibly the most frugal open source multipart MIME parser on the Internet, in terms of memory usage.

+- It requires a minumum total of 37 bytes of space for both the context, and the necessary output buffer of (at least) 1 char.

-- Aside from a few fields in the context structure, it only uses whatever memory you give it
+- As far as the output buffer, it uses any size you give it

-- Streaming, so it doesn't have to preload anything
+- The parser is streaming, so it doesn't have to preload anything.
+It parses entirely as it goes, a chunk at a time, as determined by the size of the output buffer.

-- Pull parsing, so no complicated callbacks to implement
+- Pull parsing, so no complicated callbacks to implement.
+It works like Microsoft .NET's XmlReader class that way.
+You use a while loop to call the parse method repeatedly and act on each result.

-- Flexibly loads from any source
+- It flexibly loads from any source.
+You implement a simple callback (much like `fgetc()`) to read content.
+Unbuffered file reads are already supported, and the example code below includes a buffered file read.
+You can also create a callback for strings, network sockets, or any other transport you need.

 - Straight C, cross platform, and no dependencies other than the C runtimes

-example:
+- Open source, free to use, permissive MIT license

+### Example:
 ```c
 #include <ctype.h>
 #include <stdio.h>